Biblical Hope, a Firm Certainty

 “For Thou art my hope, O Lord God: Thou art my trust from my youth.”
 Psalm 71:5

-Our hope, however, our rock-ribbed assurance, comes with glad anticipation!
+Our hope, however, is glad anticipation!

 Share the hope of eternal life in Jesus Christ with someone today.
 Maybe there’s someone at the hospital who needs a word of hope.
 Maybe it’s a member of your family!

 This devotional journal with daily applications was designed several years ago by Adrian Rogers.
 This leather-bound keepsake will be a treasured addition to start your day out right!

 Each day you will begin with a nugget from one of his messages, a reading from God’s Word, and a place to write your “Spiritual concerns and prayer requests.”
 Order your copy today.

 For more Adrian Rogers resources you may visit the Love Worth Finding bookstore at www.lwf.org.